pnyarko/static/README.md

 ## Upgrades and future enhancements

 Apache
-Apache2/utils 2.2.22 stable version is being used and the version is locked in the ( ) to avoid accidental upgrades.
+Apache2/utils 2.2.22 stable version is being used and the version is locked under `tasks/leodis.yml "apache2-utils=2.2.22-1ubuntu1.11" & "apache2=2.2.22-1ubuntu1.11" to avoid accidental upgrades.
 Should the need for an upgrade be necessary, the version number can be changed.

 Vhosts
 The desired vhost configuration file can be created and added to the templates/etc/apache2 with the j2 extension.
 Then the